dillonHe/EasyEDA-Documents/Tutorial/API.md

 		 *     ])
 		 * });
 		**/

 ### UI

-   If you want to create an extension, not just a run one time script, maybe need toolbar buttoon.
+   If you want to create an extension, not just a run one time script, maybe need toolbar button.
 You can check the [example](https://github.com/dillonHe/EasyEDA-Documents/tree/master/API/example/theme) before you read.

-####Create Toolbar Button
+#### Create Toolbar Button

 	 //@example create a button